aws-geospatial/amazon-location-samples-js/map-with-weather-overlay/README.md

-# Display a map on a webpage
+# Display a raster layer on a webpage

-This sample app shows you how to display a map on a webpage.
-It uses Amazon Location Service's Maps as the base map provider and MapLibre GL JS as the map rendering library.
+This sample app shows you how to display a map with a raster layer on a webpage.
+It uses Amazon Location Service's Maps as the base map provider, MapLibre GL JS as the map rendering library, and uses OpenWeatherMap map APIs to display a raster layer of current temperatures.

 ## Create resources